Adarsh6158/Chat-App/README.md

 The Chat Box App is an application designed to provide real-time communication between users.
 It allows users to exchange messages and engage in conversations in a seamless and interactive manner.
 The app utilizes Node.js and Socket.IO for efficient and reliable real-time communication.
 </p>
-**Features:**

-- **Real-Time Messaging**: Engage in instant messaging with other users, allowing for quick and interactive communication.
-- **Message History**: Access the chat history to view and refer to previous conversations.
-- **Notifications**: Receive notifications for new messages and stay updated even when the app is not actively open.

 ## Why Chat Box App?